17th Meril-Prothom Alo Awards: Special Critics Awards – 2014

-Host and Jury Board
+Host and jury board

-The show was anchored by popular film and TV artistes Mosharraf Karim, Nusrat Imroz Tisha, and Shaju Khadem.
-The members of Jury Board for television critics were Rokeya Rafiq Baby, Zahidur Rahman Anjan, Giasuddin Selim, Syed Gaosul Alam Shaon and presided by Keramat Mawla; and the members of Jury Board for film critics were Matin Rahman, Shamim Akhtar, Gazi Rakayet, Fahmidul Haque and presided by Amjad Hossain.
+The show was anchored by popular film and TV artists Mosharraf Karim, Nusrat Imroz Tisha, and Shaju Khadem.
+The members of the jury board for television critics were Rokeya Rafiq Baby, Zahidur Rahman Anjan, Giasuddin Selim, Syed Gaosul Alam Shaon, and presided by Keramat Mawla; and the members of the jury board for film critics were Matin Rahman, Shamim Akhtar, Gazi Rakayet, Fahmidul Haque, and presided by Amjad Hossain.